 About the Journal

-PlaySpace (PS) is an international, online, Open Access and peer-reviewed journal dedicated to critical perspectives on artistic research.
+PlaySpace (PS) is an international, online, Open Access and peer-reviewed journal dedicated to critical perspectives on performance research.
 The journal is on level 1 in the Norwegian Register for Scientific Journals.

-e encourage submissions from all forms of artistic- and practice-related research, such as new musicology, performance research, artistic practice, arts-based research, practice as research, performance research, practice-infused research, and other AR-offshoots.
+We encourage submissions from all forms of performance, artistic- and practice-related research, such as new musicology, performance research, artistic practice, arts-based research, practice as research, performance research, practice-infused research, and other AR-offshoots.
 The journal accepts articles in Norwegian, Swedish, Danish or English.

 CALL FOR SUBMISSIONS